webtoknow/personal-page-css-workshop/README.md

 ## Get the repository

-This is the simple way to get the project.
-It will download all files.
+This is the simple way to get the project, using:

 ```sh
 git clone https://github.com/bmnicolae/CSS-Workshop-Personal-Page.git